Image Description Elements

 - formatoptions=”string”:

-Specifies options to use at creation time of the filesystem
+Specifies options to use at the creation time of the filesystem.

 - force_mbr=”true|false”:

-Force use of MBR (msdos table) partition table even if the use of the GPT would be the natural choice.
-On e.g some arm systems an EFI partition layout is required but must not be stored in a GPT.
-For those rare cases this attribute allows to force the use of the msdos table including all its restrictions in max partition size and amount of partitions
+Force the use of an MBR (msdos table) partition table even if the use of the GPT would be the natural choice.
+On, e.g., some ARM systems, an EFI partition layout is required but must not be stored in a GPT.
+For those rare cases, this attribute allows you to force the use of the msdos table, including all its restrictions in max partition size and amount of partitions.

 - gpt_hybrid_mbr=”true|false”: